|

 - Backroom

-backroom is NOT the room where you go to play cards with the boys.
-It actually
+the backroom is NOT the room where you go to play cards with the boys.
+It

-refers to the amount of space required to install a garage door, and is
+actually refers to the amount of space required to install a garage door, and

 - Bottom bracket

-brackets, or corner brackets, on a garage door one on the right, and one
+bottom brackets, or corner brackets, on a garage door one on the right,

-on the left.
-The lifting cables are attached to the bottom brackets on most
+and one on the left.
+The lifting cables are attached to the bottom brackets on

 - Bracket-mounted track

-vertical track is attached to a doorjamb with angle brackets.
-This is referred
+Sometimes, a vertical track is attached to a doorjamb with angle brackets.
+This

 - Cable drums